MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-pci_express_link_capabilities_2_register.md

 ### -field DUMMYSTRUCTNAME.SupportedLinkSpeedsVector

 Indicates the supported link speeds of the PCIe link.
 For each bit position, a value of 1b indicates that the corresponding link speed is supported; otherwise, that speed is not supported.
-Note that this field is preferred as the source of truth over the **MaximumLinkSpeed** field in a **PCI_EXPRESS_LINK_CAPABILITIES_REGISTER**.
+Note that this field is preferred as the source of truth over the [MaximumLinkSpeed](ns-ntddk-_pci_express_link_capabilities_register.md#-field-DUMMYSTRUCTNAME.MaximumLinkSpeed) field.

 Bit definitions within this field with the corresponding link speed are: